Shak97/PoseDefCycleGAN/README.md

 ## Overview
-PoseDefCycleGAN is a deep learning framework for **face frontalization** that preserves **identity consistency** even under large pose variations.
+Face recognition systems have achieved remarkable accuracy in controlled environments but still struggle under extreme pose variations.
-Our model integrates **deformable convolutions** and **pose-aware supervision** into a CycleGAN-based architecture, enabling accurate and natural frontal face synthesis.
+**PoseDefCycleGAN** addresses this challenge with a novel **face frontalization framework** that integrates the strengths of **cycle-consistency**, **deformable convolution**, and **pose-guided supervision**.

 This repository accompanies the paper: